Cleaning Business Health and Safety Templates

 Cleaning Business Health and Safety FAQs

 Yes.
-All cleaning businesses should carry out risk assessments to identify hazards and reduce risks.
+Every cleaning business must carry out a risk assessment to identify hazards and protect staff, clients, and the public.

 How do COSHH assessments apply to cleaning businesses?